-Everyone wants a long, healthy retirement but it’s only natural to wonder how you might manage if you or a relative eventually have health issues, or need to think about long-term care.
+Everyone wants a long, healthy retirement, but it’s only natural to wonder how you might manage if you or a relative get ill, or need to think about long-term care.
 Understanding your options now can really put your mind at rest.

-Most people want to retain as much independence as they can for long as possible, so it's important to consider options such as visits from a home care worker, monitored personal alarms or ‘meals on wheels'.
+- Help within your own home.
+Allows people to retain as much independence as they can for as long as possible.
+It can involve visits from a home care worker, monitored personal alarms or meals on wheels.
 Sometimes making modifications such as a stair lift or wheelchair ramp can mean that an older person can stay in their own home rather than moving into care.

-This is a type of care that’s available through the NHS, usually in the person’s own home.
+- Intermediate care.
+This is available through the NHS, usually in the person’s own home.
 Limited to a maximum of six weeks, it provides a short period of intensive medical care with a planned outcome, often helping the person concerned to remain independent.
-Intermediate care would normally be provided following a needs assessment.

 If you think that you – or a family member – may need long-term care, you should contact your local authority for support.

 They’ll carry out an assessment to decide what your needs are and, if necessary, put together a care plan.
-Don’t worry, no-one will try to make decisions for you – it’s just a way of working out the best way to help.
+No-one will try to make decisions for you – it’s just a way of working out the best way to help.

 How much will the care cost?

-The costs of care can seem daunting, but there are a number of options when it comes to funding your own care – and depending on your circumstances, some or all of the costs could be met by the local authority or other bodies.
+The costs of care can seem daunting, but there are a number of options to help you cover those costs.
+Depending on your circumstances, some or all of the costs could be met by the local authority.

 In the case of someone moving into a care home, the local authority will carry out a financial assessment to find out whether they have to pay for their own care costs.